Entering the European market for speciality coffee

 Washed SL28/SL34, from Gicherori, Embu, Kenya, roasted by Parlor Coffee Roasters (Belgium), 250 g package

 Washed Red Bourbon, from Maridadi Hill, Kayanza, Burundi, roasted by Alchemy (United Kingdom), 250 g package

-Upper end: The upper end of the specialty segment consists of excellent quality coffees, often from micro or nano lots using innovative processing, such as naturals and honeys.
+Upper end: The upper end of the speciality segment consists of excellent quality coffees, often from micro or nano lots using innovative processing, such as naturals and honeys.
 These are mainly Arabica beans with a cupping score of 85 and above, fully traceable and single origin.
 Long-term contracts between suppliers and buyers and high prices characterise this segment.
 The direct involvement of buyers makes sustainability certification uncommon, but often buyers and suppliers agree on projects for the producing communities and distribution of money to farmers.
-The production of upper-end specialty coffee is estimated at 4% of the world’s total coffee volume.
+The production of upper-end speciality coffee is estimated at 4% of the world’s total coffee volume.

 Examples of coffees in the upper-end market segment include (based on European retail prices in 2020):

 Natural processed Geisha, from Finca Hartmann, Santa Clara, Panama, roasted by Doubleshot (Czech Republic), 200 g package

 Washed processed Geisha, from El Puente, Chinacla, La Paz, Honduras, roasted by Tim Wendelboe (Norway), 250 g package

 Natural, aerobic maceration processed Aramosa, from Daterra Estate, Brazil, cupping 92.5, roasted by Gardelli Coffee (Italy), 250 g package